shugofadanesh/shugofa.com/content/posts/hello-hello.md

 A lot of these expenses could’ve been avoided and I am looking into budgeting how much I can spend on leisure after I secure a job.

-It’s all a part of faulting.
+It’s all a part of budgeting. :)